pratyushsingh97/Bigrams/ReadMe.md

 ## Additional Details
 1. `bigrams.py` utilizes the nltk library to score each bi/tri-gram created for each input text.
 The highest rated bi/tri-gram is returned.
 If no bi/tr-grams exist within the data, then the original text is returned.
+2. This function only works on pandas.core.series.Series objects right now.
+In most cases, this is equivalent to the column you wish to analyze (i.e. `dummy_data['input_text']`)